 The Yarram Park Project , western Victoria, overlies the Bunnugal Belt of the Cambrian Stavely Volcanic Arc which is considered highly prospective for intrusive related porphyry copper-gold.
 Maiden drilling by Stavely Minerals at the Toora West prospect in the Yarram Park Project has confirmed the presence of a “blind” porphyry intrusive complex.

 BLACK RANGE JV

-In January 2018, Stavely Minerals and Navarre Minerals agreed to the terms for Stavely to earn an equity interest in Exploration Licence 5425 located adjacent to the Stavely and Yarram Park Projects.
+In January 2018, Stavely Minerals and Navarre Minerals agreed to the terms for Stavely to earn an equity interest in Exploration Licence 5425 located adjacent to the Stavely and Yarram Park Projects, western Victoria.
 EL5425 is located within the highly prospective Stavely Volcanic Belt.
 In December 2019, Stavely Minerals earned 51% equity in Exploration Licence 5425.